Siding 101: What You Need to Know Before Making a Choice

 Pros

-• Highly durable with excellent fire resistance.
+• Very durable and has great fire resistance.

-• Minimal maintenance required over time.
+• Requires little maintenance over time.

 Cons